 - Use seedless cucumbers to save a step.
 I much prefer English, Persian or Pickling cucumbers since there is no need to peel or remove the seeds.
 Plus, they provide an extra crunchy texture.

 - Don't skip the special blend of Indian spices.
 Chaat masala and roasted ground cumin add a unique zing and savory flavor.
-Look for them in specialty Indian grocery stores or online.

-- Roast whole cumin seeds, then ground.
-If you can't find roasted cumin powder, make it at home by dry roasting 2 Tablespoons cumin seeds over low heat in a skillet until fragrant (1-2 minutes).
-Transfer to a plate to cool, then ground in a spice grinder.
-Use the amount called for in the recipe and store the remainder in a cool and dark place.
+- Make roasted cumin powder at home: Dry roast 2 Tablespoons cumin seeds over low heat in a skillet until fragrant (1-2 minutes).
+Transfer to a plate to cool, then grind in a spice grinder.
+Use the amount called for in the recipe, and store the remainder in a cool, dark place.

 Equipment